MuffinShades/msfl/README.md

 .pdf
 .doc

-Currently I have implented
+#Currently I have implented

-Inflate for decoding png, zip, and other compressed formats
+Deflate and Inflate for decoding png, zip, and other compressed formats

 .txt
 .bin